dhellmann/pymotw-3/source/urllib.request/index.rst

 .. note::

-    The test server for these examples is in ``BaseHTTPServer_GET.py``, from the examples for the
+    The test server for these examples is in ``http_server_GET.py``, from the examples for the :mod:`http.server` module.
-    :mod:`BaseHTTPServer` module.
 Start the server in one terminal window, then run these examples in another.

-As with :mod:`urllib`, an HTTP GET operation is the simplest use of :mod:`urllib2`.
+An HTTP GET operation is the simplest use of :mod:`urllib.request`.
 Pass the URL to :func:`urlopen` to get a "file-like" handle to the remote data.

 .. literalinclude:: urllib2_urlopen.py
     :caption: